 Andrea has put some facts together to help reassure you that you are not alone with some of your issues and to provide reassurance and confidence that she runs a successful practice.
-The information has been collected over a three year period.
+The information has been collected over a six-year period.

-Those who have attended her private practice range from age 10-63 years (starts from 6 years in schools) and there is fairly much an equal split between male and females.
+Those who have worked alongside Andrea as part of her private practice range from age 5-63 years and there is fairly much an equal split between male (44%) and females (55%).

-Most of you refer yourself to counselling, however nearly a fifth are referred by a family member.
+Most of you refer yourself to counselling, however over a quarter of you are referred by a family member.

-Nearly a fifth of you have had counselling previously and some are currently on medication to help with their psychological problems.
+Nearly half of you have had counselling previously and some are currently on medication to help with their psychological problems.

 Common themes that bring you to therapy:

-Problems related to primary support group, including family circumstances
+- Problems related to primary support group, including family circumstance

 Common themes covered in sessions: